cap-js/docs/guides/databases-sqlite.md

 - using the new database services architecture
 - using [`better-sqlite3`](https://www.npmjs.com/package/better-sqlite3) driver.

-Yet, in case you need to stick to the old implementation, just **don't** install `@cap-js/sqlite` but keep your existing setup instead, and dependency to [sqlite3](https://www.npmjs.com/package/sqlite3) driver instead.
+Yet, in case you need to stick to the old implementation, just **don't** install `@cap-js/sqlite` but keep your existing setup and dependency to [sqlite3](https://www.npmjs.com/package/sqlite3) driver instead.